AmberElferink/AdvancedGraphics/README.md

+#How to run?

 This project consists from three assignments.
 You can switch between them via the branches.

+If you just want to see the visuals, you can open up the imguiapp.exe in apps > imguiapp > imguiapp.exe Sadly only Assignment 1 and 3 work like this currently on my computer a year after implementation, probably due to diverse updates.

+To run it from the code:
+Due to an update on OpenGL and some Microsoft updates, Assigment 2 and 3 may give issues in compilation here.

+If you clone the project, and open the .sln in Visual Studio.
+It may ask to Retarget the project.
+It is the safest to not Retarget it, and to install the version it wants in the Visual Studio Installer.
+It may work on your installed version, but it depends per version.

+In the Solution Explorer fold open render cores > rendercore_minimal.
+You can find the implemented code there.
+All files here are implemented by us.
+The other rendercores should be unloaded, except for rendercore_softrasterizer and rendercore_minimal, to prevent possible errors (right click and select "Unload").
+Fold open applications, and set imguiapp as the startup project, and it should run.
+It may take a while for the image of assignment 1 to render, during which you will see the Lighthouse Technology demo screen, please give it a while depending on your CPU.
+Do not run it in Debug, since you will be waiting for a very long

 # Assignment 1 - Whitted style raytracer
 ![Raytraced - Whitted style -CPU 25s - A1](https://user-images.githubusercontent.com/32518317/115625724-c7a6fc80-a2fc-11eb-92ae-140999ff1a0d.png)